-I read this blog post today – Life in Rural Ireland as a ‘blow-in’ it stirred up a lot of memories of when we first moved to Ireland.
+I’ve read a few blog posts; Life in Rural Ireland as a ‘blow-in‘ it stirred up a lot of memories of when we first moved to Ireland.
 When Andy and I were first married we came to Sligo on holiday for a week and fell in love with the place.
 It was Andy’s first time to ever visit Ireland and my first time to visit Sligo – having spent much of my childhood in Galway.

 We knew if we were going to start a family Sligo was the place we wanted to do it.
 So we wrapped up our UK lives, swapped the power suits and stilettos for jeans and wellies (me not Andy!)
 Said farewell to our friends and Andy’s family, packed the car and set sail into the sunset.
 Well in reality the cat had 5 kittens a few days before we moved – I have memories of walking a cat around the Welsh mountains and trying to smuggle them all into a cabin on the Stena Line ferry (sorry Stena if you are reading this!)